 When we moved into the quiet residential area in 2007, there was a elementary school being torn down about 10 minutes away.
-Old school desks and chairs dumped into a big pile to be taken or destroyed.
+Old school desks and chairs dumped into a big pile to be taken by random passersby or destroyed.

 I never realized that a school building being torn down could be such a sad sight.
 In particular, the thought of wanting to take your kids or grandkids to see your old stomping grounds, only to find out that it has been stomped into the ground.
 With leftover students being crammed into another school down the road; adding to the stress of an already overburdened principal.

-Along the way, we saw the closings of local libraries and the shutting down of the city bus line that -- along with taking regular patrons to and fro -- made special trips to pick up and drop off hundreds of elderly citizens to Community Hospital for their various medical needs.
+Along the way, we saw the closings of local libraries and the shutting down of the city bus line that -- along with taking regular patrons to and from various points in town -- made special trips to pick up and drop off hundreds of elderly citizens to Community Hospital for their various medical needs.

 Little did I know that out of my four boys, only three would be afforded the opportunity to graduate from the local middle/high school that had served the area for several decades.
 That my 17 year old would be a part of the final graduating class.
 That my 13 year old would only be able to enjoy his sixth and seventh grade year.
 Having to be forced into a brand "new" school for his eighth grade year.
 A school that possibly few to none of his school chums would be attending as well -- depending on separation lines determined by what section of the neighborhood they lived in.